LAION-AI/open-sci-ref-0.01/README.md

 ### Load open-sci models using HF transformers

-_Note: We do not advise you to use base language models for text generation.
-Instead, you can apply post-training, e.g., SFT_
+_Note: We do not advise you to use base language models for conversation-based interaction.
+For this, post-training should be applied, e.g., SFT, RLHF etc._

 ```python
 # transformers >= 4.49.0